NadmanFaisal/Reminder-App/README.md

 ## Application Features

 - Secure user sign up, log in, and authentication
-- Dashboard showing all incompleted reminders
+- Dashboard showing all incomplete reminders
 - Easily add reminders using "+" button
 - Modal view to provide crucial reminder details
-- Update incompleted reminders from the dashboard
+- Update incomplete reminders from the dashboard
-- Delete reminders by left-swipping on them
+- Delete reminders by left-swiping on them
 - Real-time notification update, even when the app is not in use
 - See previous completed reminders by pressing the "see all" button
 - Undo complete on a reminder